manticoresoftware/manticoresearch/docs/installation.rst

 	unzip manticore-2.4.1-171017-3b31a97-release-pgsql-stemmer-x64-bin.zip

-The zip comes with 2 sample configurations: ``sphinx.conf.in`` and ``sphinx-min.conf.in``.
+The zip comes with 2 sample configurations: ``manticore.conf.in`` and ``sphinx-min.conf.in``.
 The latter is a stripped-down of comments version of the first.

 The configuration contains a ``@CONFIGDIR@`` string which needs to be replaced.
 The ``@CONFIGDIR@`` is the root directory of ``data`` and ``log`` folders (first is used as location for indexes, second for logs).
 The zip package comes with these folders, so they will be available at the location where you unzipped the package.
 If you want to use a different location, the two folders must be created there.